-- Interconnection Application The Interconnection Customer's request to Interconnect a new Generating Facility or Microgrid, or to increase the Nameplate Rating of, or make a Material Modification to the operating characteristics of, an existing Generating Facility or Microgrid that is Interconnected with the Electric Power System. - Interconnection or Interconnecting Customer (IC) -- Customer with a DER that Operates in Parallel with the Grid.
+- Interconnection Application The Interconnection Customer's request to Interconnect a new Generating Facility or Microgrid, or to increase the Nameplate Rating of, or make a Material Modification to the operating characteristics of, an existing Generating Facility or Microgrid that is Interconnected with the Electric Power System. - Interconnection or Interconnecting Customer (IC) Customer with a DER that Operates in Parallel with the Grid.
 It is the Account holder with the EPS Operator that complies with all the provisions of the Interconnection Agreement and this TIR and is responsible for the Interconnection of its Generating Facility with the EPS.
 The IC may appoint a representative to process the technical aspects under this TIR with the EPS Operator, but the IC will always be the one who will contract with the EPS Operator and will be responsible to it. - Interconnection Equipment The equipment necessary to safely Interconnect the DER Facility to the EPS, including all relaying, interrupting devices, Metering or communication equipment needed to protect the Facility and the EPS and to control and safely Operate the Facility In Parallel with the EPS. - Interconnection Regulation The Puerto Rico Energy Bureau's Generating Facility and Microgrid Interconnection Regulation then in effect. - Interconnection Study A technical study or studies performed to identify actions required to allow a Generating Facility or Microgrid to be Interconnected to the Grid.
 These studies are prepared in response to the Interconnection Application.
 Interconnection Studies may include, but are not limited to, service studies, coordination studies and facility impact studies. - Interconnection (or Interface (Isolation)) Transformer The transformer through which the Generating Facility Interconnects with the EPS.
 This may also be the electrical transformer that supplies energy to the Host Load. - Interoperability The capability of two or more networks, systems, devices, applications, or components to externally exchange and readily use information securely and effectively.
-(Excerpted from IEEE Std 2030TM) - Interval Metering The Metering equipment that measures consumed and exported energy, in quantities such as kWh and kVARh, in defined intervals. - Load Tap Change (LTC) See On Load Tap Changer (OLTC). - Local EPS Facilities that deliver electric power to a load that is contained entirely within a single premise or group of premises. - Low Voltage Alternating Current (LVAC) Generally distinguishes between Primary or Feeder Circuit Voltages and the secondary or Low Voltage. - Low Voltage Ride Through (LVRT) The ability of DERs to remain in service during a voltage dip caused by a fault or disturbance. - Meter or Metering The equipment or instruments which function is to measure and register the bi-directional flow of electric energy (i.e., energy delivered and received) by a Generating Facility or Microgrid Interconnected to the EPS.
+(Excerpted from IEEE Std 2030^w) - Interval Metering The Metering equipment that measures consumed and exported energy, in quantities such as kWh and kVARh, in defined intervals - Limited Export- the exporting capability of a Generating Facility whose Generating Capacity is limited by the use of any configuration or operating mode. - Load Tap Change (LTC) See On Load Tap Changer (OLTC).

+- Local EPS Facilities that deliver electric power to a load that is contained entirely within a single premise or group of premises. - Low Voltage Alternating Current (LVAC) Generally distinguishes between Primary or Feeder Circuit Voltages and the secondary or Low Voltage. - Low Voltage Ride Through (LVRT) The ability of DERs to remain in service during a voltage dip caused by a fault or disturbance.